kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 </beans>
 {% endhighlight %}

-Alright now let's return to our catalogue model and finish our example.
+Alright, let's now return to our catalogue model and finish our example.

 ### Catalogue module

 We have already added the required dependencies when we were getting familiar with KumuluzEE, except for the JPA module that we created before.

 `FILE ./catalogue/pom.xml`